alexandersolovyov/arduino-makefile/README.md

 Current makefile is a reworked version of the file that was written by Alan Burlison at 2011.
 You can see it on [his site](http://bleaklow.com/2010/06/04/a_makefile_for_arduino_sketches.html).
+Some other people have already created modifications of this file.
+So You can find them in the Internet by searching words "arduino makefile master", if You interested.

 You can use current makefile with no limitations.
 I would be grateful if You help me to improve this makefile.

-Some people have already created modifications of this file.
-So You can find them in the Internet by searching words "arduino makefile master", if You interested.

 What is this all needed for
 ---------------------------